za3k/short-programs/README.md

 ---
 Strips ANSI color codes out of a stream

+dzen-clock
+---
+Make a small clock at the bottom of the screen

 google
 ---
 Searches for something on google, opening the results page in the default browser.